 Christopher Wilke developed a love for music early in life.
 As a child he began to compose music before he’d even learned to play an instrument by placing pieces of tape on the keys of his mother’s piano on which he’d written ciphers of his own devising.
 In high school he took up the electric guitar and bass and played in several bands.

-Currently, Dr. Wilke teaches at Nazareth College in Rochster, NY.
-Formerly, he headed guitar studies at Xavier University in Cincinnati, OH, Northern Kentucky University in Highland Heights, KY and Marshall University in Huntington, WV.
-In addition to teaching many private lessons and coaching guitar ensemble, Wilke also founded an Early Music Ensemble and a large Guitar Orchestra.
-He taught classes in other music related subjects as well.
+A dedicated teacher, Dr. Wilke has taught guitar, lute, and directed ensembles at Nazareth College in Rochester NY, The State University of New York at Geneseo, Xavier University in Cincinnati OH, Northern Kentucky University in Highland Heights, KY and Marshall University in Huntington, WV.
+In addition to teaching many private lessons and ensembles, Wilke also founded Early Music Ensembles and a large Guitar Orchestra.
 Several of his compositions have been published by Les Productions d'Oz in Montreal.